haddocking/haddocking.github.io/education/molmod/docking.md

-### Step8: Adjust the number of models considered for the analysis
+### Step 8: Adjust the number of models considered for the analysis

 For this unfold the **Analysis parameters menu**.